 The following titles may be of interest.

 There is no single listing of theses currently being researched and written, but some useful sites to try are:

-We can work with you to make sure you're getting the most from our library services.
-We'll identify the services you require and discuss how our stock can meet your needs.
-We can provide advice on library policies and standards and we will attend committees to discuss issues relating to library services.
+We work with you to make sure you get the most from our library services.
+We identify the services you require and discuss how our stock can meet your needs.
+We provide advice on library policies and standards and we attend committees to discuss issues relating to library services.